Medical Addiction Treatment

 Liberty Wellness of New Jersey Makes Your Journey To Recovery As Stress-Free As Possible.

-A detox is initially performed to cleanse the clients system of all substances.
-Detox is typically done for clients who are addicted to opioids, alcohol, and benzodiazepines, and other types of drugs.
-This whole process will restore the clients system to a healthier state and allows them to start other treatments.
-Detox also helps clients get through withdrawal symptoms such as:
+A detox is initially performed to cleanse the client’s system of all substances.
+Detox is typically done for clients addicted to opioids, alcohol, benzodiazepines, and other types of drugs.
+This process will restore the client’s body and mind to a healthier state and allow them to start other treatments.
+Detox programs also help clients get through withdrawal symptoms such as:

 - Pain and discomfort

 While Liberty Wellness is not a detox treatment center, we refer out to a number of professional detoxing centers in New Jersey.
 However, we also refer clients to detox treatment centers in other areas, including:

 Along with therapy and other interventions, medication-assisted treatment in New Jersey can help make the recovery process easier for patients.
 Many times, people who are trying to give up drugs or alcohol will relapse because they can’t cope with the physical and psychological symptoms of withdrawal.
 For those who may be experiencing anxiety, depression, or other mental disorders, a New Jersey medication-assisted treatment program can help people manage their feelings and become more receptive to treatment.